rolasnajera/rolas-in-c/README.md

-# Learning C and C++
+# RolasInC Tutorials
-This repository is intended to share knowledge, notes, exercises, project to help people to learn C and C++ programming.
+This repository is intended to share knowledge, notes, exercises, projects and tutorials to help people to learn C and C++ programming languages.

 ## Table of content
 - [Why learn C and C++](#why-learn-c-and-c++)